 Hotels In and Near the Parks

-If you plan on camping, be prepared to drive around 10 miles to Kissimmee’s Tropical Palms RV Resort.
+If you plan on camping, be prepared to drive around 10 miles to Kissimmee‘s Tropical Palms RV Resort.
 Camping facilities exist at other parks, but this is the closest to Universal beyond that.
 It boasts RV and tent sites as well as cabins and year-round amenities.
-Another option is condo and home rentals, which you can find both on Booking.com and Airbnb.
+Another option is condo and home rentals, which you can find on websites like FlipKey, Booking.com, and Airbnb.

 Beyond the Wizarding World, check out some of the park’s classic rides like E.T.
 Adventure and the rides appropriate for smaller visitors in the Barney and Woody Woodpecker areas.
 Other favorites include Revenge of the Mummy, Despicable Me Minion Mayhem, and the Hollywood Rip Ride Rockit coaster.